 - More legacy lens friendly: Can use many non-native lenses via adapters.

 - More heavily discounted: Has been around for much longer (launched in August 2013).

-If the count of relative strengths (bullet points above) is taken as a measure, the NEX-5T emerges as the winner of the match-up (10 : 7 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the NEX-5T is the clear winner of the contest (11 : 6 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.